Whine Up

 "Whine Up" is the debut single by American singer Kat DeLuna, released from her debut album, 9 Lives.
 The song features Elephant Man.
 It was believed that Puerto Rican rapper Ivy Queen was featured, but DeLuna herself provided the rap.
 The song earned DeLuna a Billboard Latin Music Award for "Latin Dance Club Play Track Of The Year."
 The title comes from the Caribbean English (West Indian) pronunciation of wind up meaning to move one's hips on the dance floor.
+The song became a top 10 hit in France and Romania.

 Music video

 DeLuna had asked fans that live in the New York City area to send in a video of them dancing on her song so they might win the opportunity to be featured in the music video for the song.

 The video (directed by Gil Green) premiered via her MySpace page.
 It starts with DeLuna singing the introduction of Dulcissime, from Carl Orff's Carmina Burana for her friend, when she is suddenly interrupted by the tune of her song, at which point she performs the song and dances.
 The song is accompanied by her dance, The Whine Up.

 The video premiered on MTV's TRL on July 26, 2007 and was on the countdown for 31 days, peaking at #2.
 The video features future Dance Central choreographer Marcos Aguirre who later choreographed the same song as DLC for its sequel.